 What do mechanical engineers do?

-Title and content of these courses may vary depending upon the institution in which a student is studying but core concepts of these courses remains unchanged.
-This article is an attempt to highlight the content of five important courses of Mechanical Engineering.
+Title and content of these courses may vary depending upon the institution in which a student is studying but core concepts of these courses remain unchanged.
+This article is an attempt to highlight the content of five important courses in Mechanical Engineering.

 This course enables students to find the resultant of multiple forces, moments, torques and couples acting on a body.
 This course focuses on the study of objects which are in static equilibrium.

-In order to develop basic understanding of vector resolution, in the initial chapters of the course resolution of forces and moments is carried out in two dimensions.
-As the course progresses, three dimensional problems, complex and real life numerical problems are introduced in the intermediate sections of the course.
+In order to develop a basic understanding of vector resolution, in the initial chapters of the coarse resolution of forces and moments is carried out in two dimensions.
+As the course progresses, three-dimensional problems, complex and real-life numerical problems are introduced in the intermediate sections of the course.

-This course enables students to study and analyze motion of a body.
-This course also outlines various ways to analyze and characterize motion of a body.
+This course enables students to study and analyze the motion of a body.
+This course also outlines various ways to analyze and characterize the motion of a body.

 This course deals with the study of the objects which are accelerating under the action of a force.
-This subject is divided in the study of motion of particles and rigid bodies.
+This subject is divided into the study of the motion of particles and rigid bodies.
 Kinetics and Kinematics of particles and plane kinematics of rigid bodies are studied in this course.
-This course is divided in two main parts:
+This course is divided into two main parts:

 Dynamic of Particles:

-This section provides simplified approach towards the analysis and solution of moving objects:
+This section provides a simplified approach towards the analysis and solution of moving objects:

 Typically, rectilinear, plane curvilinear and space curvilinear motion of particles is studied.
 All these motion of particles are analyzed in rectangular, normal and tangential and polar coordinates.

-II) Kinetics: In this section force is also embedded into calculations while analyzing motion of a particle.
+II) Kinetics: In this section, force is also embedded into calculations while analyzing the motion of a particle.
 Co-relations between force, mass and acceleration are studied using equations of motion.
 Above mentioned parameters and co-relations are used for rectilinear and curvilinear motion,

 III) Additionally, in order to understand the dynamics of particles undergoing complex motion; different methods including impulse momentum relations, work and kinetic energy, conservation of energy and momentum are also covered in detail.